Muirhead Red Squirrel Sanctuary, Dundee

 Scott Sigsworth of icufoto

-The BBC were in our garden for three days filming the red squirrels for a huge new series called “The Nature of Britain”, presented by Alan Titchmarsh.
-The series producer Stephen Moss was delighted with the amount of squirrel footage they’d managed to get, and both he and cameraman Steve Phillipps went back to Bristol happy men.
+The BBC came to the sanctuary for three days of filming red squirrels for a new series called 'the nature of Britain', presented by Alan Titchmarsh.
+The series producer Stephen Moss was delighted with the amount of squirrel footage they’d managed to get, and both he and cameraman Steve Phillipps went back to Bristol very happy.
 The BBC broadcast the series in October 2007 on BBC 1.

 One of BBCs top wildlife cameramen Steve Phillipps